FAQ

 Who is this training for?

 Cyber Polygon aims to develop the skills of IT and cybersecurity specialists.
-We invite dedicated teams from organisations to participate.
+We invite dedicated teams from organizations to participate.

 What will the training include?